-The executive committee exercises, in the intervals between meetings of the board, all the powers of the board in the management and affairs of the Company.
+The executive committee, whose members are Messrs.
+LeBow, chairman, Lorber and Eide, did not meet in 2003.
+The executive committee exercises, in the intervals between meetings of the board, all the powers of the board in the management and affairs of the Company, except for matters expressly reserved by law for board action.